swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

 - Investigate uses cases for extending mixed language target support to currently unsupported types of targets (e.g. executables).
 - Extend this solution so that all targets are mixed language targets by default.
-This refactor would simplify the current implementation of the package manager.
+This could simplify the implemention as language-specific types like `ClangTarget`, `SwiftTarget`, and `MixedTarget` could be consolidated into a single type.
+This approach was avoided in the initial implementation of this feature to reduce the risk of introducing a regression.

 <!-- Links -->